 Program Background and Rationale

 LEAP SEA recognizes that the greater proportion of executives of higher education institutions in the region, having had ample experience in academic administration, actually just need updated information about the management of higher education in agriculture.
-On the other hand, academic administration periodically takes a change in hands, as younger faculty members gain experience and academic credentials and are appointed to such executive positions.
-Also, the amount of new information that academic administrators, particularly of colleges and universities, may need to know increases rapidly ver time.
+On the other hand, academic administrations periodically take a change in hands, as younger faculty members gain experience and academic credentials and are appointed to such executive positions.
+Also, the amount of new information that academic administrators, particularly of colleges and universities, may need to know increases rapidly over time.

-- Provide an opportunity for academic executives to reflect on their common contemporary challenges and suggest appropriate solutions in higher education leadership/management in Southeast Asia; and
+- Provide an opportunity for academic executives to reflect on their common contemporary challenges and suggest appropriate solutions in higher education leadership/management in Southeast Asia.

 - Invite writing of LEAP SEA cases as knowledge and learning resources appropriate for Southeast Asia.